top of page

 Keynote Speakers

 Keith Loo is the Chief Executive Officer for Skinopathy.
-Keith has over 20 years of start-up and tech business experience and is an Entrepreneurship Instructor at the Schulich School of Business, York University.
-Keith is an advisor, mentor and coach to many Data & AI start-ups and scale-ups and has led some of the world’s largest banks, retailers, adn telcos to build their Data & AI strategies and Innovation Labs.
+Keith has over 20 years of experience in start-ups and tech businesses, and is an Entrepreneurship Instructor at the Schulich School of Business, York University.
+Keith is an advisor, mentor and coach to many Data & AI start-ups and scale-ups and has led some of the world’s largest banks, retailers, and telcos to build their Data & AI strategies and Innovation Labs.

 Workshop & Activity